-A Reflection of the Colombian President’s address at the UN Climate Action Summit Climate Crisis in South America: Real Action or Just Talk?
+A Reflection of Colombia’s President and his address at the UN Climate Action Summit Climate Crisis in South America: Real Action or Just Talk?
 What a President’s Speech at the UN really tells us about Commitment.

 Colombia.
 A country the United Nations Development Programme (UNDP) described as “at high risk from climate change impacts.”
 So how do the remarks made by Colombian President Iván Duque Márquez at the UN Climate Action Summit held in New York on September 23 align with this very real threat?
-This piece seeks to illustrate how the balance between environmental rhetoric and economic development is mired in deliberate omissions, that often favour pure market calculations.
+How is Colombia’s President ignoring the climate crisis?

 Colombia compromises on climate change